+RECITALS
-WHEREAS, the Mayor and the City Council of the City of Naperville, Illinois, have the authority to adopt ordinances and to promulgate rules and regulations that pertain to its government and affairs and protect the public health, safety and welfare of its citizens; and

-WHEREAS, the City has been monitoring legislation and litigation affecting pet stores and the sale of animals from "puppy mills" for several years; and

-WHEREAS, a significant number of dogs and cats sold at pet shops come from commercial breeding facilities where the health and welfare of the animals are not adequately provided for; and

-WHEREAS, inadequate conditions at commercial breeders can lead to behavioral and health issues in the dogs and cats and ultimately lead to increased financial and emotional costs for the purchasing consumer; and
+- WHEREAS, the Mayor and the City Council of the City of Naperville, Illinois, have the authority to adopt ordinances and to promulgate rules and regulations that pertain to its government and affairs and protect the public health, safety and welfare of its citizens; and - 2.
+WHEREAS, the City has been monitoring legislation and litigation affecting pet stores and the sale of animals from "puppy mills" for several years; and - 3.
+WHEREAS, a significant number of puppies and kittens sold at pet shops comes from commercial breeding facilities where the health and welfare of the animals are not adequately provided for; and - 4.
+WHEREAS, inadequate conditions at commercial breeders can lead to behavioral and health issues in the puppies and kittens and ultimately lead to increased financial and emotional costs for the purchasing consumer; and - 5.
 WHEREAS, creating greater standards of care for animals at commercial breeders who source dogs and cats sold at pet shops within the City will alleviate the increased financial and emotional costs for the purchasing consumer, as well as possible future relinquishments to shelters.